thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

 states-1:
     0:
         image: /images/user-guide/dashboards/overview/dashboard-states-1-pe.png
-        title: 'Enter edit mode and сlick the button two-layered squares "Manage dashboard states" in the upper left corner of the dashboard window.
+        title: 'Enter edit mode and click the button two-layered squares "Manage dashboard states" in the upper left corner of the dashboard window.
 It will open the window with a dashboard state configuration.'

 states-root:
     0: